List of elected and appointed female state leaders

+The longest-tenured female non-hereditary head of government is Sheikh Hasina of Bangladesh.
+She served as the country's prime minister from June 1996 to July 2001 and again from January 2009 until August 2024, for a combined total of over 20 years.

-The prime ministers of Equatorial Guinea, Namibia, Peru, and Uganda are included in the list of elected or appointed female deputy heads of government but not in the list of elected or appointed female deputy heads of state, as they are neither heads of government, nor deputy heads of state due to the existence of the office of vice president in these countries, whereas the prime ministers of South Korea are included in both of those lists.
+The prime ministers of Equatorial Guinea, Mozambique, Namibia, Peru, and Uganda are included in the list of elected or appointed female deputy heads of government but not in the list of elected or appointed female deputy heads of state, as they are neither heads of government, nor deputy heads of state due to the existence of the office of vice president in these countries, whereas the prime ministers of South Korea and Sri Lanka (post-1978) are included in both of those lists.

-Currently, Barbados, and Bosnia and Herzegovina are the only republics in the world where both serving heads of state and heads of government are females.
+Currently, Barbados, Iceland, and Trinidad and Tobago are the only republics in the world where both the serving head of state and head of government are women.
+Honduras, the Marshall Islands, Mexico, Namibia, Suriname, and Tanzania are republics where the female President is the combined head of state and government.

 Elected or appointed female chief executives

 This list includes women who were appointed by a governing committee or parliament where heads of state or government are not directly elected by citizens.
 The list does not include women chosen by a hereditary monarch.
+Interim heads of state or government are listed in italics.

-Elected or appointed acting female chief executives
+Elected or appointed acting/interim female chief executives

 This list includes women elected or appointed in an acting capacity, wherein they assumed a vacated office on a temporary basis.